Shark IZ682H Vertex Pro Review

 Shark has introduced several innovations over the past five years.

-First, the ION Flex series with the foldable wand had two functions – clean deep underneath furniture and self-stand without the assistance of a dock, helping consumers save space.
+First, the ION Flex series, featuring a foldable wand, had two functions: cleaning deep underneath furniture and standing on its own without the assistance of a dock, helping consumers save space.

-That line also introduced the Duo Clean nozzle, combining a soft roller and standard brush roll attachment into one nozzle.
+That line also introduced the Duo Clean nozzle, which combines a soft roller and a standard brush roll attachment into one nozzle.

 It’s a patented technology you won’t see in other brands.